 - the Crown decides not to continue with the prosecution; or

 - the trial takes place, and I’ll be found ‘Not Guilty’ (there won’t be a jury).

 If we’re successful, it could be a landmark victory in the struggle to end MGM in the UK, and perhaps beyond.
 So I hope you’ll be able to join us on the day.
 The court address is 34-36 Ridgeway Road, Isleworth, TW7 5NP.
-The court ‘day’ begins at 10am, but we won’t know until the day exactly what time our case will be heard.
+The trial will be in Court 5, and start at 10:00.

 If we’re unsuccessful, we shall appeal again.

 My warm thanks to Ian, a retired solicitor, for his invaluable help in preparing my defence.

 If everyone who read this gave us just £1 – or even better, £1 monthly – we could change the world.
 Click here to make a difference.
 Thanks.